ecklab/era-adjustment-app-supplement/README.md

 ## Version 2.0 (full details and updated website coming soon)

-We present a new version of the Full House Model with:- A new and better justified [MLB eligible population calculation](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/writeups/MLBeligiblepop.html)
+We present a new version of the Full House Model with:- A new and better justified [estimation of the talent pool over time](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/writeups/MLBeligiblepop.html)
 - A new [technical report](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/tech-reports/tech-report.html) that goes through important calculations and additional analyses.
 - A new [detailed writeup](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/writeups/era_adjusted_V2_I.html) that highlights some results and discussions based on our era-adjusted statistics.- Data through the 2022 season- Removal of rotation adjustments